Hospital Indoor Navigation enabling operational excellence

-Eyedog offers a Mobile Wayfinding methodology giving the health system the option to offer wayfinding information at the right time and right place.
+Eyedog provides a Mobile Wayfinding methodology giving the health system the option to offer wayfinding information anytime, anywhere on any screen.

-- Offering personalised wayfinding information to patients in doctor appointment emails and SMS appointment reminders by integrating with 3rd party (patients scheduling) software like Epic, Cerner, Chipsoft, or any custom patient portal etc.
+- Personalised wayfinding instructions to patients in doctor appointment emails and SMS appointment reminders by integrating with 3rd party (patients scheduling) software like Epic, Cerner, Chipsoft, or any custom patient portal etc.